PBCore-AV-Metadata/pbucore/docs/remodeling_pbcore2_to_ebucore_rdf/examples/instantiationEssenceTracks.md

-# Handling 'instantiationEssenceTracks'
+# Handling 'instantiationEssenceTracks' and 'essenceTrackType'

-Tracks become a new URI, associate those based on instantiation
+Tracks become a new URI, associate those based on instantiation; the track is either classed as a VideoTrack or an AudioTrack depending on essenceTrackType (if not specified, just go to Track)

 ```xml